-A number of news stories have been circulating recently suggesting that motorists taking unnecessary journeys during lockdown could be invalidating their car insurance.
+A number of news stories have been circulating suggesting that motorists taking unnecessary journeys during lockdown could be invalidating their car insurance.

 We looked in more detail at the rules, and spoke with a number of our insurance partners to find out whether this is in fact the case.